atomisthq/docs/docs/reference-docs/rug-predicates.md

 Similar to how the first editor in a `.rug` file must have the same name as the file, the `.rug` file that contains a predicate must have the same name as the declared predicate.

-So the following sample, taken from [spring-boot-common-editors]() (TBD add in link), is declared in a `.atomist/editors/IsMaven.rug` file:
+So the following sample, taken from [spring-boot-common-editors](https://github.com/atomist-project-templates/spring-boot-common-editors/blob/master/.atomist/editors/IsMaven.rug), is declared in a `.atomist/editors/IsMaven.rug` file:

 ```
 predicate IsMaven